Here at Petful, we’re constantly tracking pet food recalls.

 - Of course it’s very possible that there is indeed a problem with the treats.
 We just don’t know that for sure.
 We have seen a number of anecdotal reports around the internet from people who say their dogs got very sick or even died after consuming Canine Carry Outs.

-- While we’re on the subject… Despite persistent rumors since at least early 2015, there is no “antifreeze” in Canine Carry Outs.
+- In a related matter, despite persistent rumors since at least early 2015, there is no “antifreeze” in Canine Carry Outs.
 As Petful and Snopes have pointed out before, the ingredient propylene glycol is very different from ethylene glycol (antifreeze).
 Propylene glycol is recognized as generally safe in dog food — though we don’t like seeing it in ingredients lists.

 * * *